Democratizing Tool Learning with Environments Fully Simulated by a Free 8B Language Model: Method

 \subsection{Fully Simulated Environment}

-Our fully simulated environment is demonstrated in Figure~\ref{fig:method}.
-There are three stages for each training step.
-The first stage is to generate tasks for this batch (\S~\ref{subsubsec:task-generation}).
-The second stage is to perform simulated interaction to collect trajectories (\S~\ref{subsubsec:simulated-interaction}).
-The last stage is to reward the trajectories and optimize the policy (\S~\ref{subsubsec:rewarding-optimization}).
+Our fully simulated environment is demonstrated in Figure~\ref{fig:method}, which is backboned by an LM $\Phi$.
+There are three stages for each training iteration\footnote{We use the term ``iteration'' instead of ``step'' for training in this section to distinguish from POMDP/interaction steps.}.
+The first generates tasks for this batch (Section~\ref{subsubsec:task-generation}).
+The second performs simulated interactions to collect trajectories (Section~\ref{subsubsec:simulated-interaction}).
+The last rewards the trajectories and optimizes the policy (Section~\ref{subsubsec:rewarding-optimization}).
+The prompt templates for the backbone LM can be found in Appendix~\ref{app:prompt}.
+We provide theoretical analysis in Appendix~\ref{app:theory} and propose that the gain of TRUSTEE can come from the structural design of the environment.